top of page

 The use of self-tightening straps is not recommended because it is hard to determine the amount of pressure applied to the kayak.

-Check with local authorities for information on the maximum length of craft that may be transported on a vehicle roof.
+Check with your local authorities for information on the maximum length of craft that may be transported on a vehicle roof.

 The best places to hang your kayak are from the ceiling of a garage or under a veranda.
 However, you must suspend your kayak properly and never hang it from the toggles.